PyDevC/trench/docs/containers/StartContainers.md

 ## LLVM Container

-LLVM Conatiner is just for building compilers or testing LLVM builds.
+LLVM Container is just for building compilers or testing LLVM builds.

 ## RemoteUser Container